MakeSchool-Tutorials/Makestagram-Swift-Part2-V2/P24-Post-Headers/content.md

 Let's first update the two methods that define the amount of rows and sections!

 > [action]
-> Change the implementation of `numberOfSectionsInTableView(_:)` and `tableView(_: UITableView, numberOfRowsInSection)` to look as following:
+> Add the new implementation of `numberOfSectionsInTableView(_:)` and change `tableView(_:numberOfRowsInSection)` to look as following:
 >
     func numberOfSectionsInTableView(tableView: UITableView) -> Int {
         return self.timelineComponent.content.count
     }
 >
     func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
         return 1
     }

 All we are doing is swapping the implementation of both of these methods.
 We now have a section for each post, that contains exactly one row.
 Before the change we had exactly one section that contained one row for each post.

-Now that _sections_, and no longer _rows_, are mapped to posts, we also need to change our implementation of `tableView(_:, cellForRowAtIndexPath)`.
+Now that _sections_, instead of _rows_, are mapped to posts, we also need to change our implementation of `tableView(_:cellForRowAtIndexPath)`.

 > [action]
-> Change the `tableView(_:, cellForRowAtIndexPath)` method to look as following:
+> Change the `tableView(_:cellForRowAtIndexPath)` method to look as following:
 >
     func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {
         let cell = tableView.dequeueReusableCellWithIdentifier("PostCell") as!
 PostTableViewCell
 >
         let post = timelineComponent.content[indexPath.section]
         post.downloadImage()
         post.fetchLikes()
         cell.post = post
 >
         return cell
     }

 We now select which post should be displayed based on `indexPath.section` instead of `indexPath.row`.

-We need to apply the same change to the `tableView(_:, willDisplayCell:, forRowAtIndexPath)` method!
+We need to apply the same change to the `tableView(_:willDisplayCell:forRowAtIndexPath)` method!

 > [action]
-> Change the implementation of `tableView(_:, willDisplayCell:, forRowAtIndexPath)` to look as following:
+> Change the implementation of `tableView(_:willDisplayCell:forRowAtIndexPath)` to look as following:
 >
     func tableView(tableView: UITableView, willDisplayCell cell: UITableViewCell, forRowAtIndexPath indexPath: NSIndexPath) {
 >
         timelineComponent.targetWillDisplayEntry(indexPath.section)
     }

 Now we are informing the `timelineComponent` about which post is currently being displayed by sending it the `indexPath.section` instead of the `indexPath.row`.

 At this point we have successfully swapped the meaning of rows and sections throughout the entire `TimelineViewController`.
 Now we can add the code that will display our section headers.

-We need to implement two methods of the `UITableViewDelegate` protocol.
+We will need to implement two methods of the `UITableViewDelegate` protocol.
 One defines the height of our header, the other is responsible for providing the view that should be displayed.

 > [action]
 > Add the following two methods to the `UITableViewDelegate` extension of the `TimelineViewController`:
 >
     func tableView(tableView: UITableView, viewForHeaderInSection section: Int) -> UIView? {
         let headerCell = tableView.dequeueReusableCellWithIdentifier("PostHeader") as!
 PostSectionHeaderView
 >
         let post = self.timelineComponent.content[section]
         headerCell.post = post
 >
         return headerCell
     }
 >
     func tableView(tableView: UITableView, heightForHeaderInSection section: Int) -> CGFloat {
         return 40
     }

 The implementation for providing header cells is almost identical to the code that provides the post cells - there aren't any new concepts in these few lines.
 We dequeue a _PostHeader_ cell, fetch the corresponding post and assign it to the cell.
 The cell then displays the username based on the user associated with the provided post.